goldentroll/learn-css/project-css-d1-display-positioning/README.md

 3. Create 2 divs and set their class to master and child.

-4. Set child position to relative, top to 50px and left 100px.
+4. Set child position to relative and left 400px.

 5. Change master background color to blue and child background color to red.

-6. Create another div with class free-child right afeter child and set the position to absolute. set top and left to 200px and 400px.

-7. Change free-child background color to green.
+6. Create another div with class free-child right after child and set the position to absolute. set top and left to 50px and 150px.
+Change free-child background color to green.

-8. Set witdh and height of all above divs to 200px and 150px.

-9. Create div with class strong-child and keep it fixed in top: 500px and left 800px.
+8. Create div with class strong-child and keep it fixed in top: 200px and left 250px.
 It should not move by scrolling.
+Change free-child background color to gary.

+9. Set witdh and height of all above divs to 200px and 150px.

-10. Bring free-child div to top of all other div, then strong-child, child and then master.
+10. Send free-child behind of master and strong-child.
+    Note: use z-index

 11. Wrap all above in a div with class=header